 Finding health insurance is an important part of care.
 Our certified application counselors help clients enroll in Affordable Care Act plans.
 They assist with applying, selecting appropriate coverage based on needs and explaining tax credits and subsidies.

 Emergency Financial Assistance

 Emergency financial assistance is available from local agencies and other resources for our clients.
-Based on limited funding, one-time assistance with rental, utility, medical or quality-of-life expenses may be available for clients at our Francis House campus.
+Based on limited funding, one-time assistance with rental, utility, medical or quality-of-life expenses may be available for clients at our Tampa campus.
 Our case managers can connect and refer clients to the information and referrals needed.